Official TSA Liquid Rules Before Your Vacation To Save Your Coveted Toiletries

 The TSA also put together a YouTube video called “TSA Cares” to tell travelers what to expect on their next trip to the airport.

 The Travel shared that even if you check your bags, it’s always best to keep any medication in your carry-on bag.
-It’s best to keep all medications together so if it needs to be checked, a TSA agent can take the medications bag out and put it back into your luggage.
+It’s best to keep all of your medicines together so if they need to be checked, a TSA agent can take the medications bag out and put it back into your luggage.
 Make sure that prescription medication is clearly labeled, and let an agent know if you are transporting any diabetic supplies, especially syringes.